The Sensational Alex Harvey Band

 The Sensational Alex Harvey Band were a Scottish rock band formed in Glasgow in 1972.
-Fronted by Alex Harvey accompanied by Zal Cleminson on guitar, bassist Chris Glen, keyboard player Hugh McKenna (28 November 1949–18 December 2019) and drummer Ted McKenna, their music was a blend of glam rock, blues rock and hard rock, with cabaret elements.
+Fronted by Alex Harvey accompanied by Zal Cleminson on guitar, bassist Chris Glen, keyboard player Hugh McKenna (28 November 1949 – 18 December 2019) and drummer Ted McKenna, their music was a blend of blues rock and hard rock, with cabaret elements.
 Their stage performances incorporated theatrical elements.
-The band were popular in continental Europe, and influential in Australia, most notably on the young Nick Cave and his first band The Boys Next Door.
+The band were popular in continental Europe, and influential in Australia, most notably to AC/DC (particularly their singer Bon Scott) and to the young Nick Cave and his first band the Boys Next Door.